uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 From these audio we can make a tracklist and assign it to a station switch.

 We can also assign internet radio stations to the station switches.
-[See here](https://help.abc.net.au/hc/en-us/articles/4402927208079-Where-can-I-find-direct-stream-URLs-for-ABC-Radio-stations-) for a list of ABC streams.
+[See here](https://help.abc.net.au/hc/en-us/articles/4402927208079-Where-can-I-find-direct-stream-URLs-for-ABC-Radio-stations-) for a list of ABC streaming links.

 #### Creating a playlist
 [Playlist for life](https://www.playlistforlife.org.uk/) has some tips and potential pitfalls in creating playlists for/with people living with dementia.